 And you should be careful because Fluke 101 is accurate -- it will produce good readings and it has all the basic functions a new user needs.
 Fluke 101 can measure capacitance, voltage, amperage, and frequency.

 Unfortunately, it has no backlight, but since this multimeter is built for beginners, this is not a big deal.

 Fluke 101 comes with a manual that contains detailed instructions in English.
 These instructions will speed up the process of learning for new users, that is unless you get a Chinese edition that has Chinese instructions.
 In case that you do get the Chinese edition, you should be aware that quality of build is not as good as on standard models.

 Fluke 101 is shipped with a pair of standard test leads that are encased in thick rubber and can be protected with protective caps that are also shipped with this multimeter.
 These test leads seem to be of high quality ( at the level adequate to new users ) and if you get Fluke 101, you will probably get to use these leads for a very long time.

 This multimeter is also CAT III certified, so new users can rest assured that they will be safe while measuring.

-All in all, Fluke 101 is a must have if you want to gather more experience and if you are looking for the multimeter of good quality to learn on.
+All in all, Fluke 101 is a must-have if you want to gather more experience and if you are looking for the multimeter of good quality to learn on.

 Innova 3340 is probably the best automotive multimeter in this price range.
-This multimeter stands out from other automotive multimeters in this price range by its accuracy, number of functions, resistance to falls and additional equipment that comes with it.
+This multimeter stands out from other automotive multimeters in this price range by its accuracy, the number of functions, resistance to falls and additional equipment that comes with it.
 Probes that are shipped with Innova 3340 work well and they are made from good material.